 Class sizes will depend on modules chosen but will normally be between 10-25 students.
 Workshops will be restricted in size and you will work in small groups.

-- Plus a 20-credit elective.
+- Plus a 20-credit elective

-Elective modules could include:
+Elective modules may include:

 - Fundraising, Finance and Development (20 credits): This module will equip students with a critical understanding of the principles and practices of fundraising, development and financial management.
-The assessments invite students to examine financial support mechanisms (eg, completing a funding application or designing a sponsorship pack) as well as financial literacy exam.

-The modules listed are correct at time of posting (October 2022) but are subject to change.
+NB The modules listed are correct at time of posting (October 2022) but are subject to change.
 In the event that modules change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.